githubtraining/exercise-scheduled-events/README.md

 Please complete the instructions below:
 1. Create your own copy of this repository by using the [Use this template](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) button.
-2. In your newly created repository, create a new branch.
-3. On your new branch, edit the `on` key of each `stale` workflow so that:
+2. On your repository, edit the `on` key of each `stale` workflow so that:
     - `stale-daily.yml` contains a trigger to run daily at midnight
     - `stale-weekly.yml` contains a trigger to run every Monday
     - `stale-monthly.yml` contains a trigger to run on the first of every month